-Commenters and others have pointed out that provisions such as these hold lawyers responsible for errors and omissions for which neither statutes nor common law impose liability-errors and omissions that lawyers' malpractice insurance does not cover.
-Such provisions effectively shift the business risk of clients' operation to their outside lawyers, and likely will have the effect (presumably unintended) of making such lawyers more hesitant and cautious in their advice to clients, depriving clients of the benefit of thinking that would aid the client in deciding whether a particular risk is worth taking.
+to their outside lawyers, and likely will have the effect (presumably unintended) of making such lawyers more hesitant and cautious in their advice to clients, depriving clients of the benefit of thinking that would aid the client in deciding whether a particular risk is worth taking.
 Moreover, commenters note, such provisions create a host of potential conflicts (e.g., among the corporate client, its corporate officer who is entitled to indemnification from the lawyer but whose interests may be adverse to those of the corporation, and the lawyer)-conflicts that might not be waivable.

-In 2010, the Maryland State Bar Association's Ethics Committee concluded that a broad indemnification provision of the sort outlined above created a potential conflict under Maryland's version of Rule 1.7, "as an attorney's interest in avoiding personal liability or cost under the indemnification may affect the attorney's independence of judgment to an extent that would be prohibited by the Rule," as well as possibly violating Maryland Rule 1.8's restrictions on providing financial assistance to clients and acquiring proprietary interests in clients' causes of action.
-The Maryland committee declined to opine whether the indemnification provision constituted a contract of insurance or violated the state's public policy, on the theory that such issues were beyond its purview.
+In 2010, the Maryland State Bar Association's Ethics Committee concluded that a broad indemnification provision of the sort outlined above41 created a potential conflict under Maryland's version of Rule 1.7, "as an attorney's interest in avoiding personal liability or cost under the indemnification may affect the attorney's independence of judgment to an extent that would be prohibited by the Rule," as well as possibly violating Maryland Rule 1.8's restrictions on providing financial assistance to clients and acquiring proprietary interests in clients' causes of action.
+The Maryland committee declined to opine whether the indemnification provision constituted a contract of insurance or violated the state's public policy because such issues were beyond its purview.
 As